OpenEducationAnalytics/OpenEducationAnalytics/modules/Microsoft_Data/Microsoft_Education_Insights_Premium/README.md

 1. Education Insights Premium requires a license fee.
 2. Education Insights Premium requires the implementation of School Data Sync on O365, which provides school and class roster data, to enable its reports in Teams.
 3. At present, the feature of Education Insights Premium that allows data to be exported to an OEA data environment is in private preview, so a special agreement must be signed to accept the terms of this feature that is not yet in General Availability.
-To request the private preview agreement and have the Education Insights Premium data export feature enabled, please email the request to the OEA team (OpenEduAnalyticsteam@microsoft.com) with the subject line "Inquiry on Education Insights Premium ADS feature for OEA".
+To request the private preview agreement and have the Education Insights Premium data export feature enabled, please email the request to the OEA team (OpenEduAnalyticsteam@microsoft.com) with the subject line "Inquiry on Education Insights Premium feature for OEA".

 <p align="center">
   <img src="https://github.com/cstohlmann/oea-ms_insights-module/blob/main/docs/images/insights%20visual.png?raw=true" alt="Microsoft Insights Visual"/>